marsred/The_School_Of_AI/Session2/README.md

 **Strategy**

 Initially started the convolution with 10,16 and 32 kernels to fetch as many features as possible till max pooling.
 After that I used just 16 and 10 kernels to go to the last layer which was of 5 pixels on which I used the 5x5 kernel.

+Tried to use global average pooling after 5 pixels, but it increases the difference between validation and test accuracy.
+So, submitting the assignment without using GAP.